Love in Store

 "Love in Store" is a song by British-American rock group Fleetwood Mac.
-The song is the opening track on the 1982 album Mirage, the fourth album by the band with Lindsey Buckingham acting as main producer with Richard Dashut and Ken Caillat.
-"Love in Store" was written by Christine McVie and Jim Recor and it became the album's third single in the US.
-The song features lead vocals by Christine McVie with prominent vocal harmonies by Stevie Nicks and background vocals by Lindsey Buckingham.
+The song serves as the opening track to their thirteenth studio album Mirage (1982).
+"Love in Store" was written by Christine McVie and Jim Recor, and features McVie on lead vocals, with vocal harmonies by Stevie Nicks and background vocals by Lindsey Buckingham.
+The song was released on 3 November 1982 via Warner Bros as the third single from Mirage, exclusively in North America, Australasia, and the Netherlands.

+It proved a moderate-sized hit, charting at number 22 on the Billboard Hot 100 and number 11 on the Adult Contemporary chart.

 Release and later appearances

 Released in November 1982, the song debuted at number 72 on the US Billboard Hot 100 on the week dated 27 November 1982.
 That same week, it was the second most added song by national radio stations and listed by Billboard as a national breakout due to its significant radio activity.
-On the week dated 11 December 1982, the song entered the top forty and later went on to peak at No. 22 for three weeks as the follow-up totTop 20 hits "Hold Me" (No. 4) and "Gypsy" (No. 12).
+On the week dated 11 December 1982, the song entered the top forty and later went on to peak at No. 22 for three weeks as the follow-up to top 20 hits "Hold Me" (No. 4) and "Gypsy" (No. 12).
 "Love in Store" spent a total of 14 weeks in the top 100, eight of which were in the top 40.
 It also peaked at number 11 on the Adult Contemporary chart.

 In the UK, another track from Mirage, "Oh Diane", was released as the third single and became a top ten hit.
 "Love In Store" was not released as a single in the UK, although it was released in other territories such as Australia.